Live from the Rainbow Theatre

-Live from the Rainbow Theatre is a live album by English musician Elton John released in April 2025.
-It was recorded during John's 1977 performance at the Rainbow Theatre, when he played a series of shows accompanied by percussionist Ray Cooper.
-The live recordings were initially broadcast by BBC Radio 1 and were long available on bootleg albums.
-Footage was also televised.
-The official release, as a limited-edition LP, was issued for Record Store Day 2025.
+Live from the Rainbow Theatre is a live album by English musician Elton John released on 12 April 2025 as a limited-edition LP for Record Store Day, followed by a wider release on 25 July 2025.
+It was recorded during a series of performances at the Rainbow Theatre in 1977, accompanied by percussionist Ray Cooper.
+The live recordings were originally broadcast by BBC Radio 1 and had long circulated on bootleg albums.
+Concert footage was also televised, but the official release marked the first authorized issue of the recordings.

 The album includes 12 of the 25 songs from John's 7 May concert at the Rainbow Theatre in London.

 Track listing

 All songs written by Elton John and Bernie Taupin except where noted.